Margrit Kennedy: Career

 Kennedy was an architect with a master's degree in Urban and Regional Planning and a Ph.D. in Public and International Affairs from the University of Pittsburgh Graduate School of Public and International Affairs.
 She worked as an urban planner in Germany, Nigeria, Scotland and the United States.
 In 1991, she was appointed Professor of Ecological Building Technologies at the Department of Architecture, Leibniz University Hannover.

 Theory

 Margrit Kennedy is most famous for her criticism against the money system and the interest, as well as her ideas on local and complementary currencies.
 She has stated that her work on ecological architecture in 1982 led her to the discovery that it is "virtually impossible to carry out sound ecological concepts on the scale required today, without fundamentally altering the present money system or creating new complementary currencies".
 Her most famous book—Interest and Inflation Free Money, Creating an Exchange Medium that Works for Everybody and Protects the Earth (1987) — has been revised several times and translated into 22 languages.

 Family

-Margrit Kennedy passed away in 2013 and was survived by her husband, Irish architect Declan Kennedy, and one daughter.
+Margrit Kennedy died in 2013 and was survived by her husband, Irish architect Declan Kennedy, and one daughter.